 NURA 1160 Clinical (VN 1410)

-To graduate from the VN program, it is required that you must complete either Microcomputers (COSC 1301) or Introduction to Computers (ITSC 1401) within five years from point of graduation.
+To graduate from the VN program it is required that you must complete either, Micro computers (COSC 1301), or Introduction to Computers (ITSC 1401) within four years prior to graduation

 Students must have a minimium grade of a “C” or better in every course that applies to the Vocational Nursing certificate plan to graduate.

 Hodgson, B.B & Kizor, R.J (2010).
 Saunders nursing drug handbook 2010.
 St. Louis: Saunders.

 Langford, R.W. & Thompson, J.M.
 (2005).
 Mosby’s handbook of diseases (3rded.).St.
 Louis: Mosby.

 Langford, R.W (2008).
 Mosby’s PDQ for LPN: nursing facts at hand (2nd ed.).
 St. Louis: Mosby

 Pagana, K.D. & Pagana, T.S.
 (2009).
 Mosby’s manual of diagnostic and laboratory test (4th ed.).
 St. Louis: Mosby

 Doenges, M.E.
 (2010).
 Nurse’s Pocket Guide Diagnoses, Prioritized Interventions, and Rationales (12th ed.).
 Philadelphia: F.A.
 Davis

 Taber’s cyclopedic medical dictionary (21st ed.).(2009) Philadelphia: F. A. Davis